 Maternity leave

 The University is committed to supporting employees to understand the choices available to them to support the birth of a child.
 All pregnant employees are entitled to 52 weeks leave, regardless of service.
-Employees should read the Maternity Leave Policy and FAQs to understand the actions they need to take to notify the University of their pregnancy, to ensure a Risk Assessment is undertaken and to understand the benefits they will receive.
+You are encouraged to read the Maternity policy and FAQs below.

-Here you will find important and useful information to help you plan your maternity leave.
-If you have any further questions, please refer to the Maternity Leave Policy or email Human Resources (hr.support@st-andrews.ac.uk).
+If you have any further questions, please email Human Resources (hr.support@st-andrews.ac.uk).

 Am I entitled to maternity leave?